thacherT1D/4rsam/Misc/Command Line.md

 You can scroll up and down through all recently used commands that contain the string 'ls' using `ctrl+r` and `ctrl+shift+r` to go backwards.

 If you don't want to execute any of these commands, type `ctrl+c`.
-Control+c is a powerful command that you can use at any time to kill the currently running terminal process, or exit many terminal applications.### Terminal Cheat Sheet
+Control+c is a powerful command that you can use at any time to kill the currently running terminal process, or exit many terminal applications.

+### Terminal Cheat Sheet
 Bookmark this:

 * [http://bit.ly/terminalcheats](http://bit.ly/terminalcheats)

-### Exercise

-Solve the [Command Line Murder Mystery](https://github.com/ryansobol/clmystery).
-To get started, fork and clone the repo to your local machine.
-Further instructions can be found in the README for the mystery.
-Good luck!

 ### Additional Resources